 October 2016- currently working in Baton Rouge, Louisiana to help flood survivors.
 As of November 30, 2016 HSFH has purchased and distributed hundreds of items including beds, mattress sets, couches, chest of drawers, comforter sets and other household items.

 August 2017- Current- We are working in Houston, Texas to help the hardest hit from Hurricane Harvey.
-HSFH has already distributed over 1000 items of furniture, mattresses and household items and will continue working as long as funds are available.
+HSFH has already distributed over 2500 furniture, mattresses and household items and will continue working as long as funds are available.